ryan-mcclue/ryan-mcclue/src/mcu.md

 acquire -> mem-depth
 increasing memory depth to max. will slow down scope

+SPI:
+Serial Peripheral Interface
+* Short distance
+* Synchronous
+* Full-duplex
+* SCK, MISO, MOSI, SS pins
+The SS active-low pin used to select particular slave.
+Therefore, each slave has it's own separate SS line.
+This makes signal routing on a PCB more difficult

 I2C:
 Inter-Integrated Circuit
+(Intel released SMBus I2C variant 10KHz-100KHz)
 * Serial
 * Synchronous
 * Half-duplex
 * Short distance
-* Multi-master (i.e. multiple masters and multiple slaves) bus superiority over SPI
+* Multi-master (i.e. multiple masters and multiple slaves) bus superiority over SPI.
 * SCL, SDA lines

-SPI:
-* Short distance
-* Synchronous
+more complex than SPI, less than UART modern I2C ultra-fast supports up to 5MHz, slave address size 10bit bus connections are open-drain, thereby faciliting each signal line having a pull-up resistor to restore signal to high when no device asserting it low (this may be built into sensor, however for multiple devices may have to manually add one)

 Bus Pirate has Microchip PIC (MPLab compiler for AVR as well) as a SOIC (Small Outline Integrated Circuit) IC package type